Arech/Arech.github.io/_posts/2024-08-17-reinterpret_cast-ub-and-a-pointer-casting-in-c++.md

 The only edge case I can imagine, where this might be not optimal, is a debug build.
 However, you aren't going to ship a debug binary, are you?
 This edge case is usually only relevant for a local development process, where you can kind of "guarantee" that the UB you consciously introduce behave strictly in a certain expected way and that way will not affect the outcome.
 So if that edge case really troubles you, - go ahead and make a preprocessor wrapper that will abuse `reinterpret_cast` instead of a proper conversion function if a special build flag is set for the debug build (but note that in general case you still **must** care about a buffer size and a pointer alignment).
 I would love to learn different use-cases, btw; please comment if you know them!

 So, the main conclusion would be, as one of my great colleagues, **Dominik Samorek** have suggested, an emphasis: don't be afraid that the safe and proper solution would be less efficient than just blindly abusing `reinterpret_cast`.
 Compilers were smart enough to make it as efficient long-long ago.
 Instead, **strongly focus on writing correct Standard conforming code** - that's the actual real pain point of whole C++, where a compiler, unfortunately, couldn't help much despite best efforts.

+## C++20 and beyond

+Each succeeding C++ standard version is usually a major improvement and bugfixing of the previous version.
+C\++20 and even more so C\++23 have new features that significantly improve QoL of a developer (even though the basic principles remains the same).
+Covering that is a bit out of scope, but for those interested, I highly recommend a recent talk Jonathan Müller gave on C++ Now 2024 conference, that touches precisely the topic: [A Deep Dive Into C++ Object Lifetimes](https://www.youtube.com/watch?v=oZyhq4D-QL4)

 ## Acknowledgements